Optimized-Brain/SecDroid/README.md

 ---

+## Custom Rule Engine for SecDroid

+  New feature is added by incorporating a Custom Rule Engine that scans files against predefined security rules specified in a JSON file.
+The engine detects patterns in source code and configuration files, helping to identify potential security violations.

+  **Features:**

+     1. Load custom rules from a JSON file.

+     2. Scan individual files or entire directories recursively.

+     3. Detect matches using regular expressions with severity classification.

+     4. Supports rule-specific file type restrictions.

 ## Contributing

 Contributions are welcome!
 If you wish to report bugs, suggest enhancements, or submit pull requests, please follow these steps: